webforj/webforj-documentation/docs/components/toast.md

 ## Duration

-You can configure `Toast` notifications to disappear after a set duration or persist on the screen until they are dismissed, depending on your needs.
+You can configure `Toast` notifications to disappear after a set duration or persist on the screen until they're dismissed, depending on your needs.
 By default, a `Toast` closes automatically after 3000 milliseconds.
 You can customize the duration with the `setDuration()` method, or simply supply a duration parameter to the constructor or the `show()` method.

 :::info Default Duration
 By default, the `Toast` will have a duration of 3000 milliseconds.